tonyzhao-jt/vllm-PQ/docs/source/quantization/bitblas.rst

 vLLM now supports `BitBLAS <https://github.com/microsoft/BitBLAS>`_ for more efficient and flexible model inference.
 Compared to other quantization frameworks, BitBLAS provides more precision combinations.

-Below are the steps to utilize BitsAndBytes with vLLM.
+Below are the steps to utilize BitBLAS with vLLM.

 .. code-block:: console